 - Swelling around the head, neck and eyes

 - Nervous signs, tremors or lack of coordination

 It’s critical that you send birds that have died with any of the above signs for confirmation of cause of death.
 Agriculture departments in both Canada and the USA are tracking confirmed cases in both wild and domestic birds and you can check local maps to see if you are close to an affected zone.
 I think many bird deaths have gone unreported so there are probably more cases and outbreaks than we’re aware of.

 I’ve scoured the government website to figure out how that might impact me.
 According to their site: “If a notifiable case of AI is confirmed, all birds on your property will be humanely destroyed.
 Poultry products, such as eggs, will be destroyed as they are considered to pose a risk of spreading the AI virus to other birds.
 Flocks on other farms in the surrounding area will also be quarantined and tested.
 If the particular virus present on your farm is determined to be highly pathogenic, under special conditions, all the poultry on commercial operations within one kilometre of your farm may also be pre-emptively destroyed.”
 (Just to translate, pre-emptive means they don’t have to have tested positive to be on the kill list).

 There is nothing worse than hearing rumours and speculating what that might mean for your future.
-I’ve figured out where the two confirmed cases were, and they are much too close for comfort – perhaps less than two kilometres away, as the crow flies.
+I’ve figured out where the confirmed case is and they are much too close for comfort – perhaps less than two kilometres away, as the crow flies.

 At this stage, I’ve done all I can to protect my birds and am crossing my fingers that’s enough to save them.
 I’m hoping this is also a wake up call for other small flock keepers to practice more stringent measures to routinely keep our birds safe and prevent the spread of disease.